CodePapa360/Expenses-chart-component/README.md

 </h2>

 <p align="center">
-Welcome to the Expenses-chart-component practice project!
-This is a responsive and visually appealing component that displays a chart of expense data.
+Welcome to the Expenses-chart-component project!
+This is a responsive and visually appealing component that displays a chart of expense data for the last 7 days.
 Check out the live demo to see it in action.
 </p>

 <a align="center" href="https://expenses-chart-component-alamin.netlify.app/">